kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 ### Software

 This course will utilize the statistical software R via the web version RStudio Cloud.
 Students will receive instructions in the first week of class for how to set up an RStudio Cloud account.
+A \$5/month subscription fee may apply (max \$20 for the semester).

 ### Hardware